 Appropriate care is based on valid evidence, and the benefits of care need to exceed potential harm.
 Appropriate care is also cost effective and consistent with ethical principles that reflect individual preferences and show clear benefits to a community.
 Conversely, inappropriate care can complicate care or even have a detrimental impact on Canadians’ health.

 For many Canadians, access to appropriate non-pharmaceutical options may help relieve pain but also manage the complexity of comorbidities and decrease the likelihood of opioid addiction.
-Early chiropractic intervention of MSK injuries and disorders addresses problems before they become chronic (lasting more than three months) and helps patients effectively manage pain and other disorders that increasingly plague the Canadian workforce.
+Early chiropractic intervention of musculoskeletal injuries and disorders addresses problems before they become chronic (lasting more than three months) and helps patients effectively manage pain and other disorders that increasingly plague the Canadian workforce.

 Pain doesn’t have to be a part of work life and shouldn’t result in disability or early retirement.
 Work pain-free for longer, feel healthier and enjoy a better quality of life.
 See a chiropractor.